dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 application to be more efficient, but still giving you virtual machine like capabilities.

-Containers are created from a Docker image, which are
+Containers are created from Docker images.

+By giving right capabilities to a container you can even make you physical devices available to your application running in a container.

 A container can have a separate network interface or share a network interface with host's interface or with other containers.
 You can also control how much resources your applications can have on the host.
-You may want to limit the memory, cpu and disk space consumption to a specific values if for example you run multiple containers on the same machine.
+You may want to limit the memory, CPU or disk space consumption to a specific values if for example you run multiple containers on the same machine.

-By giving right capabilities to a container you can even make you physical devices available to your application running in a container.

-Because you have such a fine control over resource allocation, Docker also gives you tools to get the necessary metrics for your application, which you can useto monitor you application performance.
+Because you have such a fine control over resource allocation, Docker also gives you tools to get the necessary metrics for your application, which you can use to monitor you application performance.

 Containers are very lightweight.
 You could run hundreds, even thousands of containers on a single host, that's how lightweight they are when compared to